GoogleCloudPlatform/gce-rescue/README.md

 ## Authentication ##

-This script make use of ADC via gcloud to authenticate.
+This script makes use of ADC via gcloud to authenticate.
 Make sure you have gcloud installed and your ADC updated.

+You can find more information on: https://cloud.google.com/docs/authentication/provide-credentials-adc

 ## Permissions ##